Chart Color Schemes

 Residential development activity is lower than average in Moranbah according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Moranbah has recorded around 8 residential properties granted approval each year over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Moranbah recorded around 8 residential properties granted approval each year over the past five financial years.
 This totals an estimated 44 homes.
 So far in FY-26, 0 approvals have been recorded.
-On average, 12.8 new residents arrive per year per dwelling constructed between FY-21 and FY-25, indicating demand significantly exceeds supply.
+Over these five years, there was an average of 12.8 new residents arriving per dwelling constructed.

 Frequently Asked Questions - Development